-In today’s financial world, credit is king.
+In today’s financial world, ACCC can attest that credit is king.
 A good credit score and history can open many doors.
 However, a fair or bad one can create lots of obstacles.
 Everything from buying a home to landing a new job can be affected.
-Consequently, that’s why knowing your credit score is crucial.
+Consequently, that’s why our credit counseling advice is to know what your credit score is.
 Learn what makes a good credit score and how to improve your own score and personal finances.

 Is My Credit Score Good, Bad or Ugly?

 First, a credit score measures a consumer’s creditworthiness.
 As a result, it can have a huge impact on a person’s ability to make major financial purchases, such as buying a car or a house.
 Additionally, your credit score will impact finance charges and interest rates on major financial transactions.

 There are many factors that go into calculating credit scores.
 On-time payments, debt utilization, types of accounts, and length of carrying debt can all be part of building your credit score.

 Let’s learn about credit score factors before finding out that magic score number.

 Next, let’s review some credit score and credit report myths:

 - Income affects individuals’ credit scores.
 Low income does not damage credit.
 A person’s income only affects credit scores if it affects a consumer’s ability to pay bills.
 Income is not an item on credit reports and it’s not a deciding factor of your credit score.

 - People with a bad credit score can never get a loan.
 Many companies are willing to give loans even to people with bad credit.
 Unfortunately, the loans will have higher interest rates than those with good credit.

 - If one spouse has good credit the other doesn’t matter.
 Creditors consider the credit reports of both individuals when a couple applies for any form of credit.
 As a result of one bad credit score, you may face higher interest rates or rejections.